tonymacx86PRO/point-e-webui/README.md

 A: The first file is a *.ply file with a point cloud The second file is a *.ply file with a mesh
 The third file is a *.obj file, the same with a mesh only converted from *.ply

+Q: What is the point_e_modelcache folder?

+A: This is the folder where the POINT-E models are located, which are downloaded to generate 3d models.